6 Secrets to Confess to Your Eye Doctor

 Secret #1: I Sleep in My Contacts (and That’s Not All)

 Six in seven people who wear contacts don’t practice proper lens care, according to a report from the Centers for Disease Control and Prevention (CDC).
 One of the study’s most common bad behaviors?
 Sleeping or napping in their lenses.

 Similarly, says Dr. Collins, many people overwear their contacts.
 For example, they try to stretch a pair of lenses past the 30-day expiration mark, or wear their dailies a couple of days, or simply leave them in past the recommended 10 to 12 hours.

 Problem is, leaving your contacts in for too long (whether you wear them overnight or for too long during the day) can starve the eye’s cornea of its much-needed supply of oxygen.
 And that, in turn, can cause dry eye and infections like corneal ulcers, which are open sores that are caused when bacteria starts to eat away at the front surface of the eye.

 “I want your honest-to-goodness history on your contact hygiene,” says Dr. Collins.

 For example, if you’re someone who tends to fall asleep in their contacts—or wears them for close to 18 hours a day—your doctor might be able to prescribe you a specific type of extended-wear lens that is approved by the Food and Drug Administration for overnight wear.

 Even if you do make the switch, however, Dr. Collins still recommends taking out these contact lenses at least once a week to give your eyes a rest.

-Confession #2: I Haven’t Stopped Smoking
+Secret #2: I Haven’t Stopped Smoking

 Cigarette smoking is on the decline, but 14% of adults in the United States still light up regularly, according to the CDC.
 And cigarette smoke doesn’t just damage your lungs—it can cause eye problems, too.